Class of 2017

 Ashley Geppert, MSN'17, is a neonatal nurse practitioner at Sanford Health in Sioux Falls, South Dakota (2018).

-Brenna Gillis, MSN’15, DNP’17, was the 2018 Vanderbilt University Founder’s Medalist for the School of Nursing.
+Brenna Gillis, MSN'15, DNP'17, is the 2018 Vanderbilt University Founder's Medalist for the School of Nursing.
 She is a psychiatric nurse practitioner at Genesis Psychiatric Services in Murfreesboro, Tennessee.

-Chris Harville, MSN’17, is a nurse practitioner at University of North Carolina Rex Healthcare, working with an interventional cardiologist who performs carotid angiograms and complex percutaneous coronary interventions and another who specializes in complex PCI and complex peripheral angiography (2019).
+Chris Harville, MSN'17, is a nurse practitioner at University of North Carolina Rex Healthcare, working with an interventional cardiologist who performs carotid angiograms and complex percutaneous coronary interventions and another who specializes in complex percutaneous coronary intervention and peripheral angiography (2019).

 Courtney Heard, BA'15, MSN'17, is a resident in the department of neurology at Duke University School of Medicine in Durham, North Carolina, where she is featured on its website in the "APP Resident Spotlight" (2020).